euvl/vue-js-grid/README.md

 ## Vue.js Grid ( Experiment )

-## ⚠️ This an experement and not a production-ready plugin
+## ⚠️ This is an experiment and not a production-ready plugin

 [![npm version](https://badge.fury.io/js/vue-js-grid.svg)](https://badge.fury.io/js/vue-js-grid)
 [![npm](https://img.shields.io/npm/dm/vue-js-grid.svg)](https://www.npmjs.com/package/vue-js-grid)

 #### Fixed size grid for Vue.js

-This is very a first version of the plugin.
-If you find any bugs and/or want to contribute, feel free to create issues, PRs, or reach me out on twitter! 👍 🚀
+This is a very first version of the plugin.
+If you find any bugs and/or want to contribute, feel free to create issues, PRs, or reach out to me on Twitter! 👍 🚀

 Thanks!